 As in English, a colon may be followed by a capital letter when introducing an independent clause (and not just for indirect speech without quotes):

 Karışık bir duygu var içimde: Bu yıl bana hem pek kısa hem de pek uzun geliyor.
 (N. Ataç)

 ➥ I have a mixed feeling inside me: I am finding this year both very short and very long.

 In Turkish, a comma is often used where, in English, we would expect a semicolon: i.e., in complex sentences to set off independent clauses.
-On the other hand, a semicolon may occasionally appear where a comma should be used: e.g., after the subject of the sentence, even though nowadays such a use is deemed outdated.
+And vice-versa—a Turkish semicolon may appear where, in English, one would use a comma or no punctuation at all: e.g., after the subject of the sentence.

 Fittingly called “tırnak işareti” (fingernail marks), the quotation marks in Turkish are the same curly/smart quotation marks [“ ”] that are used in English.
 However, some Turkish printers may still prefer double angle quotes (« »), or chevrons/guillemets (due to the significant impact of the French language).